We teach our Beginning course online. It works.

 - A person must know how the water works in order to learn to swim (the phrase “how the water works” is new to aquatics via Miracle Swimming)

-- There should be 3 times as many swimming lessons for adults as there are for kids, since there are 3 times as many adults in the U.S. as there are kids
+- There should be 3 times as many swimming lessons for adults as there are for kids in the U.S., since there are 3 times as many adults in the U.S. as there are kids

 - The way to get every child to learn to swim is to teach every adult first to swim: what parents do, kids do.

-- Teaching students who are afraid requires knowledge that’s not needed to teach students who are not afraid (the large instruction agencies don’t have this knowledge)
+- Teaching students who are afraid to heal fear and prevent panic requires knowledge that’s not needed to teach students who are not afraid.
+The large instruction agencies have not been trained in this knowledge.

-- The requirement of knowing how to swim to graduate should be reevaluated and perhaps reinstated.
+- The requirement of knowing how to swim to graduate from school should be reevaluated, revised, and reinstated.
 It was removed because swim instructors could not succeed with the afraid students.
+Reasons given may have been different.

-- Traditional swimming lessons given to afraid students impede learning and compromise safety
+- Traditional swimming lessons given to afraid students interrupt learning.